 PRC enterprise income tax is calculated primarily on the basis of taxable income determined under PRC Enterprise Income Tax Law.
 In March 2007, the National People's Congress of China enacted a new Enterprise Income Tax Law, which became effective on January 1, 2008 and amended on December 29, 2018.
-In December 2007, the State Council of China promulgated the Implementing Regulation of the new Enterprise Income Tax Law, which became effective on January 1, 2008.
+In December 2007, the State Council of China promulgated the Implementing Regulation of the new Enterprise Income Tax Law, which became effective on January 1, 2008 and amended on April 23, 2019.
 The Enterprise Income Tax Law imposes a unified enterprise income tax rate of 25% on all domestic enterprises and foreign-invested enterprises unless they qualify under certain limited exceptions.

 Under the Provisional Regulation of China on Value Added Tax and its implementing rules, all entities and individuals engaged in the sale of goods, the provision of processing, repairs and replacement services, and the importation of goods into China are generally required to pay VAT at a rate of 17% of the gross sales proceeds received, less any deductible VAT already paid or borne by the taxpayer.
-Effective from 1 May 2018, the VAT rate on goods sales is adjusted to 16%.
+Effective from May 1, 2018, the VAT rate on goods sales is adjusted to 16%.
 Effective from April 1, 2019, the VAT rate on goods sales is adjusted to 13%.

 If it is more likely than not that some or all of the deferred tax assets will not be realized, we will provide for valuation allowances based on available evidence.
-As of December 31, 2019, our PRC subsidiaries had net operating losses carry forwards of \$9.2 million, of which \$0.1 million, \$0.9 million, \$0.2 million and \$8 million will expire in 2021, 2022, 2023 and 2024, respectively.
+As of December 31, 2020, the subsidiaries of the Company in PRC had net operating loss carry forwards of \$8,337,247, of which \$605, \$16,381, \$1,948, \$6,483,968 and \$1,834,345 will expire in 2021, 2022, 2023, 2024 and 2025 respectively.